© Inga Nielsen | Dreamstime.com

-Oregano oil is truly a remarkable little miracle herb!
-Research studies confirm oregano oil benefits a variety of conditions.
-But, the most impressive use of oregano oil is the ability to fight a variety of infections.
-Oregano oil is such a powerful home remedy, it may very well be the most important bottle in your medicine cabinet!
+Oregano oil is truly a remarkable little miracle herb.
+Research studies confirm oregano oil benefits a variety of conditions, but its most impressive use involves its ability to fight a variety of infections.
+Oregano oil is such a powerful home remedy, it may very well be the most important bottle in your medicine cabinet.

-Traditional healers since ancient times have used oregano extract to treat respiratory issues such as coughs, colds, flu, sore throats and bronchitis.
+Traditional healers since ancient times have used oregano extract to treat respiratory issues such as coughs, colds, flu, sore throats, and bronchitis.
 These types of respiratory infections are typically caused by viruses or bacteria.
-Based on notable research studies,

-oregano oil benefits immunity because it helps improve symptoms of respiratory infection due to its antiviral, antibacterial and anti-inflammatory properties.
+Based on notable research studies, oil of oregano benefits immunity because it helps improve symptoms of respiratory infection due to its antiviral, antibacterial, and anti-inflammatory properties.

 The volatile oils in oregano include thymol and carvacrol, which have been shown to inhibit the growth of bacteria including Klebsiella pneumoniae and Staphylococcus aureus—the bacteria often responsible for respiratory infections.
 In fact, oregano oil is considered a broad-spectrum antibacterial, which means it kills both gram positive and gram negative bacteria species.
-In addition, oregano oil has even been shown effective against antibiotic-resistant bacteria.[2,3]
+In addition, oregano oil capsules have been shown to be effective against antibiotic-resistant bacteria.[2–4]

-Oregano oil can also be helpful for those suffering from respiratory infections or the flu because it promotes sweating, which makes it useful to bring a fever down.
-The oil can also be used to clear lungs and bronchial passages by mixing with a base of oil and rubbing it on the chest and aching muscles or by boiling it with hot water or adding it to a vaporizer to inhale the steam.
+Furthermore, oregano oil benefits those suffering from respiratory infections or the flu because it promotes sweating, which makes it useful to bring a fever down.
+The oil also can be used to clear lungs and bronchial passages by mixing with a base of oil and rubbing it on the chest and aching muscles or by boiling it with hot water or adding it to a vaporizer to inhale the steam.

 Aside from bacteria, oregano is also a very potent antifungal herb.
 In fact, oregano oil may be a more powerful anti-fungal agent than many commercial products on the market.
 Oregano oil is effective in eliminating the fungus that causes athlete’s foot as well as treating fungal infections on the skin and nails.

-The oregano oil benefits also include inhibiting the Candida fungi (yeast).
+Oregano oil is also effective at inhibiting the Candida fungi (yeast).
 It is more effective than other natural supplements in cases of yeast infections resistant to the conventional drug fluconazole (Diflucan), according to research published in the Canadian Journal of Microbiology.

-In vitro studies have demonstrated antibacterial activity of the essential oils against some of the most common food-borne pathogens including Listeria, Salmonella, E-Coli, and Shigella dysenteria (causes dysentery).[10,11] In fact, you can add oregano oil to your eggs, meat, seafood, salad, or other dishes to actually prevent food poisoning microbes from growing.
-You can also add a few drops to your left-overs to prevent food spoilage.
+Studies have demonstrated antibacterial activity of essential oils against some of the most common foodborne pathogens, among them Listeria, Salmonella, E-Coli, and Shigella dysenteria (which causes dysentery).[10,11] In fact, you can add oregano oil to your eggs, meat, seafood, salad, or other dishes to actually prevent food poisoning microbes from growing.
+You can also add a few drops to your leftovers to prevent food spoilage.

-The most common symptoms of food-borne illness are digestive issues.
+The most common symptoms of food-borne illness tend to be digestive issues.
 Oregano oil’s high content of carvacrol and thymol can help calm down stomach upset and aid in digestion by stimulating bile flow.
-Therefore, symptoms of food-borne illness – nausea, vomiting, indigestion, etc. – can be remedied by using the oil.
+Therefore, symptoms of food-borne illness—including nausea, vomiting, and indigestion, among others—can be alleviated by using the oil.
 Oregano oil also kills Helicobacter pylori, the bacteria that cause gastric ulcers.
 It can help with bowel problems such as constipation, diarrhea, and/or bloating and indigestion.

 How to Take Oregano Oil